ianlopshire/gcg/README.md

-# gcg
+# GCG

-Golang Code Generation Primitives
+GCG (Golang Code Generation) provides primitives that can be used to generate go code.